Web Monitor Configuration Form

 Default Recipients

 One or more email addresses seperated by carriage returns that are notified by failure and back up messages.
-This value can be overridden in the Email Info Tab for each site.
+This value is filled in by default for each new site created and can be be overridden in the Email Info Tab for each site.

 HTTP Settings